 It is only fitting that the Beemster cheese stand creates this longing for the past and for simpler times, with its trolley silhouette, wooden structure, chalkboard sign and charming milk pails.
 The neutral tones of the wooden construction give the stand a rural vibe and allows the Beemster colors to take center stage.

 The trolley stands on old bicycle-inspired wheels and is covered with a striped tarpaulin in Beemster’s colors.
 On the stand, the large cheese wheels seem to be part of the design.

-Placed in the middle of a modern retail space, the Beemster trolley stand is a welcome break from a busy word and a sight that leaves customers hungry for both cheese and for the simple, authentic life.
+Placed in the middle of a modern retail space, the Beemster trolley stand with its rustic commercial design is a welcome break from a busy word and a sight that leaves customers hungry for both cheese and for a simple, authentic life.

 Please take a look at our Before and After images of selected projects from 2015 HERE.

 If you are thinking to open up a new business or in a process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.

 Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.